Bartolomé Calatayud

 Bartolomé Calatayud (8 September 1882– 11 April 1973) was a Spanish classical guitar composer, teacher and performer.
 He was born in 1882 on the island of Mallorca.
 In 1899, while still a teenager, he was awarded the Diploma of Honour 1st Class by the Workers Instructive Centre Palma for his "superior musical knowledge in guitar playing."
 A contemporary and friend of Miguel Llobet and Andrés Segovia, he studied guitar first with Pedro Antonio Alemany Palmer (Palma 1862–1952), and then with Antonio Gomez Melters (1839–1908).
 He studied harmony and composition with the great Majorcan musicologist and composer D. Antonio Noguera.
 Bartolomé was also taught by Francisco Tárrega in Valencia.

 He gave concerts in Spain, France, Switzerland, Portugal and Algiers and toured South America with Spanish Chorus and Dance groups.
 In Majorca he composed many works for the classical guitar and taught the instrument.
 Many of his guitar works are based on popular Catalan/Majorcan folk music.

-Although less famous in the classical guitar world, Bartolomé Calatayud has left much enjoyable and exciting music written for classical guitarists of all abilities.
-He taught many pupils in Majorca during his final years.
-He died in 1973 at the age of 90.
+Bartolomé Calatayud wrote music for classical guitarists of various skill levels.
+He taught pupils in Majorca during his later years, and died in 1973 at the age of 90.

-For more pictures of the composer, refer to the Spanish site guitarramalp and laguitarrabalear.